Data-driven Piecewise Affine Decision Rules for Stochastic Programming with Covariate Information: Conclusion

 \section{Conclusion}

-We propose the PADR-based ERM method together with the enhanced SMM algorithm to solve a broad class of SP problems with covariate information.
-For our PADR-based ERM framework, we provide the approximation bound of the PA function class and further establish the nonasymptotic consistency result for unconstrained problems and the asymptotic consistency result for deterministic-constrained ones.
-To solve the ERM problem with a composite DC structure, we develop the enhanced SMM algorithm by combining enhanced $\varepsilon$-active surrogation with sequential sampling.
-We provide the asymptotic convergence of the enhanced SMM algorithm to composite strong d-stationarity, and the nonasymptotic convergence to d-stationarity via the error-bound analysis.
-Numerical experiments indicate the superiority of our method over PO methods and prominent DR-based methods in the Newsvendor problem regarding the test cost, computational time, and robustness to feature dimensions and nonlinearity of the underlying dependency.
+We propose the PADR-based ERM method together with the ESMM algorithm to solve a broad class of SP problems with covariate information.
+For our PADR-based ERM framework, we provide the approximation bound of the PA function class and further establish the nonasymptotic consistency result for unconstrained problems.
+To solve the ERM problem with a composite DC structure, we develop the ESMM algorithm by combining enhanced $\varepsilon$-active surrogation with sequential sampling.
+We provide the asymptotic convergence of the ESMM algorithm to composite strong d-stationarity, and the nonasymptotic convergence to d-stationarity via the error-bound analysis.
+Numerical experiments indicate the advantages of our method over PO methods and prominent DR-based methods for various instances regarding the test cost, computational time, and robustness to nonlinearity of the underlying dependency.
 In conclusion, the PADR is a favorable hypothesis class for DR-based ERM methods, supported by theoretical consistency, algorithmic convergence, and computational efficiency for solving SP with covariate information.
-Extensions of the PADR-based ERM framework for more complicated SP problems are deserved to be explored in the future, such as problems with chance constraints or endogenous random variables, which necessitate a further investigation of model construction, consistency analysis, and data-driven algorithmic development for problems with more complex composite structures.
+Extensions of the PADR-based ERM framework for more complicated SP problems deserve to be explored in the future, such as problems with chance constraints or endogenous random variables, which necessitate a further investigation of model construction, consistency analysis, and data-driven algorithmic development for problems with more complex composite structures.

 \thepage{ec\arabic{page}} { \fs.15.18.\bf \endgraf} \begin{APPENDICES}